The effects of voltage and frequency variation on the transformer is discussed in this article.

 Pe α f2(φmax)2

 Now consider some operating condition of transformer

-- If transformer voltage and frequency changes in same proportion
+- If the transformer voltage and frequency changes in the same proportion

-- The transformer can be operated safely with frequency less than rated one with correspondingly reduced voltage.
-In this case iron losses will be reduced.
+- The transformer can be operated safely with a frequency less than rated one with correspondingly reduced voltage.
+In this case, iron losses will be reduced.